 The Armor of Invulnerability does not restrict the character classes that can attune to it, however, the Armor of Invulnerability is still a suit of heavy armor

 Only a character with proficiency in Heavy Armor can wear it without incurring the following penalties.

 If you wear armor that you lack Proficiency with, you have disadvantage on any ability check, saving throw, or Attack roll that involves Strength or Dexterity, and you can’t cast Spells.

 The Armor of Invulnerability’s rarity makes it highly unlikely that a character can expect to acquire a suit at lower levels, and setting out to obtain this magic item could even form the focal point of an entire adventure or campaign arc.

 How Good Is the Armor of Invulnerability?

 This combination of an always-on buff (which is immensely powerful in and of itself) with a powerful temporary effect with a pretty great duration makes the Armor of Invulnerability one of the most effective defensive magic items in all of D&D 5e.

-Obviously, powerful enemies wielding weapons — not to mention other monsters like Oni with magical attacks — are going to get you like normal, but wearing this armor and activating its special ability virtually guarantees that you can tear through huge hoards of creatures and low-CR enemies with ease and at little risk to yourself.
+Obviously, powerful enemies wielding weapons are going to hit you like normal.
+Still, wearing this armor and activating its special ability virtually guarantees that you can tear through huge hoards of creatures.

 - About Author